 Primitive specific operation on Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed" with the following additional operations.

+The Hosting CSE shall check whether the size in bytes of the content attribute of the <contentInstance> resource is greater than maxByteSizePerInstance of the targeted parent <container> resource.

+a) If true, the Hosting CSE shall return the response primitive with a Response Status Code indicating "NOT_ACCEPTABLE" error.

 The Hosting CSE shall check whether the size in bytes of the content attribute of the <contentInstance> resource is greater than maxByteSize of the targeted parent <container> resource.

 a) If true, the Hosting CSE shall return the response primitive with a Response Status Code indicating "NOT_ACCEPTABLE" error.
 Skip steps 2 and 3 below.